LifeBogger presents the Full Story of a Football Icon best known by the Nickname; ‘El Matador’.

 Jocelyn Burgardt is a stunning, curvy model and Samba dancer from Uruguay.
 She has a degree in Cultural Management.

 She is a media sensation in both Italy to Uruguay.
 Sadly there isn’t much information about this magnificent creature, born and raised in Bella Union, Artiga, Uruguay.

 We are still digging.
-He takes her everywhere including the pitch of play to celebrate wonderful moments with his club, fans, and teammates.
+He takes her everywhere, including the pitch of play to celebrate wonderful moments with his club, fans, and teammates.

-First thing first, he has this very humble personality.
+First things first, he has this very humble personality.
 A man who gave up the number 7 shirt for CR7.
 Also, someone who advised a fellow brother, Rodrigo Bentancur, to join Spurs, even though he was a rival with Man United.